Tangent $\infty$-categories and Goodwillie calculus: Introduction

 varying smoothly with $x \in M$.

-Thus the vertical lift axiom tells us a familiar fact: that the tangent bundle of a tangent space $T_xM$ (indeed of any Euclidean space) is trivial.
+Thus, the vertical lift axiom tells us a familiar fact: that the tangent bundle of a tangent space $T_xM$ (indeed of any Euclidean space) is trivial.
 Cockett and Cruttwell's insight was that this axiom is also the key to translating many of the constructions of ordinary differential geometry into the context of abstract tangent categories.
-Since the publication of~\cite{cockett/cruttwell:2014} a small industry has developed around this task, providing, for example: \begin{itemize} \item a \emph{Lie bracket for vector fields} (described by Rosick\'{y} in his original work~\cite{rosicky:1984}); \item an analogue for \emph{smooth vector bundles}: the `differential bundles' introduced in~\cite{cockett/cruttwell:2018}; \item notions of \emph{connection}, \emph{torsion} and \emph{curvature}, by Cockett and Cruttwell~\cite{cockett/cruttwell:2017}, also studied by Lucyshyn-Wright~\cite{lucyshyn-wright:2017}; \item analogues of \emph{affine spaces}, developed by Blute, Cruttwell and Lucyshyn-Wright~\cite{blute/cruttwell/lucyshyn-wright:2019}; and \item \emph{differential forms} and \emph{cohomology}, studied by Cruttwell and Lucyshyn-Wright~\cite{cruttwell/lucyshyn-wright:2018}. \end{itemize} In Section~\ref{sec:jet} of this paper we add to this list the notion of `$n$-jet' of smooth maps in order to make precise the connection with Goodwillie's $n$-excisive functors.
-We do not address any of these other topics here, though we expect each of them has an analogue for tangent $\infty$-categories that might be worth studying.
-Note, however, that some of these concepts, such as the Lie bracket, depend on the existence of additive inverses in the tangent bundle, and hence would not be applicable in the Goodwillie tangent structure where those inverses do not exist.
+Since the publication of~\cite{cockett/cruttwell:2014}, a small industry has developed around this task, providing, for example: \begin{itemize} \item a \emph{Lie bracket for vector fields} (described by Rosick\'{y} in his original work on tangent categories~\cite{rosicky:1984} and refined in~\cite{cockett/cruttwell:2014}); \item an analogue for \emph{smooth vector bundles}: the `differential bundles' introduced in~\cite{cockett/cruttwell:2018}; \item notions of \emph{connection}, \emph{torsion} and \emph{curvature}, developed by Cockett and Cruttwell~\cite{cockett/cruttwell:2017}, also studied by Lucyshyn-Wright~\cite{lucyshyn-wright:2018}; \item analogues of \emph{affine spaces}, described by Blute, Cruttwell and Lucyshyn-Wright~\cite{blute/cruttwell/lucyshyn-wright:2019}; \item versions of \emph{differential forms} and \emph{cohomology}, studied by Cruttwell and Lucyshyn-Wright~\cite{cruttwell/lucyshyn-wright:2018}; and \item \emph{Lie algebroids}, studied by the second author and MacAdam~\cite{burke/macadam:2019}. \end{itemize} In Chapter~\ref{sec:jet} of this paper, we add to this list the notion of `$n$-jet' of smooth maps in order to make precise the connection with Goodwillie's $n$-excisive functors.
+We do not address any of these other topics here, though we expect each of them has an analogue for tangent $\infty$-categories, which might be worth studying.
+Note, however, that some of these concepts, such as the Lie bracket, depend on the existence of additive inverses in the tangent bundle, and hence are not applicable in the main example of this paper where those inverses do not exist.

-\subsection{Tangent \tinfty-categories}
+\subsection{Tangent $\infty$-categories}